jfelipefg17/ProyectoAnalisisNumerico/DigitalNumbers/pseudocode/pseudocode_all_methods.md

 Start with two initial approximations x0 and x1.
 Evaluate f at both points.

-Compute the first estimate using the secant formula based on x0 and x1.

-Evaluate f at this new estimate.
-Set the initial error to a large number so the loop starts.

 Repeat until the error is smaller than the tolerance or N iterations are reached:

->Remember the previous approximation before updating it.
 >Compute a new approximation using the secant formula with the two most recent values.
 >
 >Check that the denominator is not zero: